telerik/winforms-docs/scheduler/localization/localizing-dialog-strings.md

 # Localizing Dialog Strings

 ##

 __RadScheduler__ has a built-in LocalizationProvider.
 You can use it in order to localize your strings.
-However, when you implement a custom dialog,
-        you can create a custom localization logic.
+However, when you implement a custom dialog, you can create a custom localization logic.
 The __LocalizeDialog__ method is called when the dialog strings need to be localized.
-This method is part of the
-      __RadSchedulerDialog__ base class implementation.
-Take a look at the default implementation:#_[C#]_
+This method is part of the __RadSchedulerDialog__ base class implementation.
+Take a look at the default implementation:

 {{source=..\SamplesCS\Scheduler\Localization\LocAppointmentEditForm.cs region=localizeDialog}}
 {{source=..\SamplesVB\Scheduler\Localization\LocAppointmentEditForm.vb region=localizeDialog}}